Post-click is the practice of engaging visitors after they click an advertisement. When I joined Samsung Ads, the

 Whether on web, mobile, or smart TV, an interactive ad experience has 3 steps:

 People see an ad.

 People click on the ad.

-People learn more information to decide on purchasing
+People learn more information and make a purchasing decision.

 Ad placement is designed to encourage #1 and #2.
 Post-click experience is to solve problem #3.

-I need to answer is: what information would help people make the decision on watching a TV show or a movie?
-To find out the answer, I ran a quick
+is, what information would help people make the decision on watching a TV show or a movie?
+To find the answer, I ran a quick

 survey and identified the top factors: